Did you know that making your own panda express fried rice is super easy?

 - Mix the whole content of the pan.

 - Add in the green peas.
 I use cooked soft green peas.
-Mix everything well.
+Mix everything well.½ cup Green Peas

 - Now you can add the cooked rice.

-- Stir fry and mix the rice with the other ingredients on high heat.
-Use two wooden frying spatula for that purpose or Chinese cooking chop-sticks.
+- Stir-fry and mix the rice with the other ingredients on high heat.
+Use two wooden frying spatulas for that purpose, or Chinese cooking chopsticks.

 - Pour the soy sauce and vinegar over the fried rice.
-Mix and stir fry again for a minute.
+Mix and stir-fry again for a minute.2 Tablespoons Soy Sauce, 1 Tablespoon Vinegar

-- Pour the sesame oil over the panda express fried rice for extra Chinese food flavors
+- Pour the sesame oil over the panda express fried rice for extra Chinese food flavors½ Tablespoon Sesame Oil

 - Mix everything well, garnish with the sliced green onion stalks.